rackspace/runway/docs/source/cfngin/configuration.rst

 Variables
 ==========

-Variables are values that will be passed into a Blueprint_ before it is rendered.
-Variables can be any valid YAML data structure and can leverage Lookups_ to expand values at build time.
+Variables are values that will be passed into a :ref:`Blueprint` before it is rendered.
+Variables can be any valid YAML data structure and can leverage :ref:`Lookups <cfngin-lookups>` to expand values at build time.

 The following concepts make working with variables within large templates
 easier:

+.. _cfngin-yaml:

 YAML anchors & references
 -------------------------